Lukko-Digital/Sift/docs/Writing_Dialogue.md

 # Overview
 Dialogue for Sift is written and stored in `.idmu` (Ian Dialogue MarkUp) files.
 This document will walk you through how to write and format `.idmu` files.
 If you haven't already, it is suggested to familiarize yourself with Sift's dialogue architecture by reading `dialogue_architecture.md`.

+NOTE: The dialogue system is very character sensitive, so make sure to set your `.idmu` to `LF` and not `CRLF` to make sure the carriage return character is not added.
 # Header
 The first two lines of each dialogue file is the info header.
 The header denotes the name of the interactable and the image of the interactable.
 The image is assumed to be the filename of an image in `res://assets/portraits/`.